 That said, for those who are avid snorkeling fans, and wish to indulge in this wondrous experience, this isn’t, and shouldn’t be, considered a possible solution either.

-In the event that you do not wish to cut off your beard, or abandon the hobby of snorkelling, or apply the mask sealer to your man-sterpiece, you are still not out of luck.
+In the event that you do not wish to cut off your beard, or abandon the hobby of snorkeling, or apply the mask sealer to your beard, or use a standard snorkel mask, you are still not out of luck.

 We’ll cover one of those masks below.

 As you can see at the bottom of this mask, there appears to be an extra section at the bottom that extends beyond one’s chin to fully cover that area.